felipeskroski-zz/react-feed/README.md

 - WEB SETUP

 Copy the info and paste in the config-sample.js in your root directory and save it as config.js

+## Add dummy data to your firebase database (optional)
+You can import db.json into you firebase database if you want to startup with some data

 ## Install the app:
 `npm install` or `yarn install`